Coder-2027/plan-with-love-project-FORKED/README.md

 ## Getting Started

-To get started with the counter app, follow the steps below:
+To setup locally , follow the steps below:

 Clone the repository: